fcabrerahz/EconometricsME/README.md

 **Lecturas obligatorias:**

  **Abadie, A., Athey, S., Imbens, G. W., & Wooldridge, J. M. (2023).** When should you adjust standard errors for clustering? *The Quarterly Journal of Economics*, 138(1), 1-35.
 (Tema 3)

+ **Cabrera F. & Cabrera-Hernández, F.J., Orraca-Romano, P.P.
+(2023).** Inequality in the Household: How Parental Income Matters for the Long-Term Treatment of Healthy and Unhealthy Siblings.
+J Fam Econ Iss 44, 674–692. https://doi.org/10.1007/s10834-022-09858-9 (Tema 6)

 **Buchinsky, M. (2001)** Quantile regression with sample selection: Estimating women's return to education in the U.S. *Empirical Economics* 26, 87–113.
 (Tema 7)